 [END NL]

-In addition to planned efforts to collect information, data also gathers on its own on the web.
+In addition to planned efforts to collect information, data gather on their own on the web.
 Patients’ preferences, organization market share, and competitive advantages can all be determined from analysis of internet comments (Alemi et al. 2012).
 The internet of things collects massive data on consumers’ behavior.
 Most web data are in text format.
 Analysis of these data requires text processing, a growing analytical field.

-Big data ares influencing which managers succeed and which will not.
+Big data is influencing which managers succeed and which will not.
 “As the tools and philosophies of big data spread, they will change the long-lasting ideas about the practice of management” (Eshkenazi 2012).
-Companies that get insights through analysis of Big data are expected to do better than those who do not, and therefore these managers will succeed more often.
-There are many examples of how data-driven companies succeed over counterparts who ignore data analysis.
+Companies that get insights through analysis of big data are expected to do better than those that do not, and therefore these managers will succeed more often.
+There are many examples of how data-driven companies succeed over counterparts that ignore data analysis.
 At Mercy Hospital in Iowa City, Iowa, managers who benchmark their clinicians and pay them for performance report 6.6 percent improvements in the quality of care (Izakovic 2007).

 Many investigators point out that the Veterans Health Administration (VHA) was able to reinvent itself because it focused on measurement of performance (Longman 2010).
 The VHA healthcare system had poor quality of care—until the VHA became data driven.
 Then, over a short interval, VHA managers and clinicians were able to not only change the culture but change patient outcomes.
 According to Longman (2010), the VHA system now reports some of the best outcomes for patients anywhere in United States.